 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
+You should take pain medication as soon as you feel the local anesthetic wears off.
 For moderate pain, one to two Tylenol or Extra Strength Tylenol may be taken every three to four hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen, bought over the counter comes in 200 mg tablets.
+Ibuprofen, bought over the counter, comes in 200 mg tablets.
 Two to three tablets may be taken every three to four hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.
+Do not take any of the above medications if you are allergic, or have been instructed by your doctor not to take them.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
+On the night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt-water rinses (one teaspoon of salt in a cup of warm water) should be used at least four to five times a day, as well, especially after meals.
+Be sure to rinse for at least 30 seconds, then spit it out.
+Warm salt-water rinses (one teaspoon of salt in a cup of warm water) should be used at least four to five times a day, especially after meals.
 Brushing your teeth with the healing abutments is not a problem.
 Be gentle initially when brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.